By Anthony De Marinis, CDBC, ADT, LFDM, FFCP

 What should I expect from a behavior consultation?

-During a Comprehensive Behavior Consultation, you should expect your training professional to:
+During a comprehensive behavior consultation, you should expect your training and behavior professional to:

-- Get to know your dog with an in-depth & thorough behavior history form.
+- Get to know your dog with an in-depth and thorough behavior history form.

 - Help you understand your dog’s behavior.